-The case of genus one requires some special care.
-The exact formulae from holomorphic anomaly are
+The case of genus 1 requires some special care.
+The exact formulas from the holomorphic anomaly are

 where $\Delta= g_2^3-27 g_3^2$ is the discriminant, which in this case is a perfect square of a cubic polynomial of $u$.
 We can verify the modular anomaly equation (\ref{equivalent}).
 The case of $ F^{(1,0)}$ is obvious.
-For the case of $F^{(0,1)}$, we use the formulae (\ref{dau}, \ref{formula12}), with a non-zero modular weight.
+For the case of $F^{(0,1)}$, we use the formulas (\ref{dau}) and (\ref{formula12}), with a nonzero modular weight:

-We shall also show that the coefficients $f^{(n,g)}_l(\tau_0)$ in the expansion (\ref{expandF}) are quasi-modular forms, i.e. polynomials of Eisenstein series, though naively they could contain Jacobi theta functions.
-Under the $SL(2,\mathbb{Z})$ action on the bare coupling $\tau_0$, the $\tilde{q}$ parameter transforms according to the well known rule for theta functions.
-We also perform simultaneous transformations for the Coulomb modulus
+We shall also show that the coefficients $f^{(n,g)}_l(\tau_0)$ in the expansion (\ref{expandF}) are quasimodular forms, i.e., polynomials of Eisenstein series, though naively they could contain Jacobi theta functions.
+Under the $SL(2,\mathbb{Z})$ action on the bare coupling $\tau_0$, the $\tilde{q}$ parameter transforms according to the well-known rule for theta functions.
+We also perform simultaneous transformations for the Coulomb modulus:

-The Seiberg-Witten curve (\ref{SWcurve}) remains the same under the transformations (\ref{theta transform}) by the following shifts and scaling for parameters $x,y$ of the curve
+The Seiberg-Witten curve (\ref{SWcurve}) remains the same under the transformations (\ref{theta transform}) by the following shifts and scaling for parameters $x,y$ of the curve:

-So these transformations (\ref{theta transform}) scale $g_2\rightarrow (1-\tilde{q})^{-4} g_2$, $g_3\rightarrow (1-\tilde{q})^{-6} g_3$ for T-duality, and keep $g_2$, $g_3$ invariant for S-duality, as can be also explicitly checked with the formulae for $g_2, g_3$.
-In both cases the $J$-function on the r.h.s in (\ref{effective}) is invariant.
+So these transformations (\ref{theta transform}) scale $g_2\rightarrow (1-\tilde{q})^{-4} g_2$, $g_3\rightarrow (1-\tilde{q})^{-6} g_3$ for T-duality, and keep $g_2$, $g_3$ invariant for S-duality, as can also be explicitly checked with the formulas for $g_2, g_3$.
+In both cases the $J$-function on the rhs in (\ref{effective}) is invariant.
 We can then identity the $SL(2,\mathbb{Z})$ transformations of the effective coupling $\tau$ with those of the bare coupling $\tau_0$, together with the above transformation rules for $u$ in (\ref{theta transform}).